openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

                 support the openSUSE conference?
 >
 > No decisions have been made about the ongoing sponsorship of openSUSE conference.
 It
-            is simply too early to reach conclusions on specific areas such as this “ more integration work and collaboration with the SUSE team is needed.
+            is simply too early to reach conclusions on specific areas such as this â€“ more integration work and collaboration with the SUSE team is needed.
 Our overall intent is to maintain the continuity of success we see within the SUSE business and that includes continuing to work closely with the openSUSE community.